royduin/laravel-nova-field-dynamic-select/README.md

+> [!NOTE]
+> This is added within Laravel Nova now: https://nova.laravel.com/docs/resources/fields.html#dependent-fields

-# Dynamic select field for Laravel Nova (maintained repo)
+# Dynamic select field for Laravel Nova

 This field allows you to dynamically fill contents of a select based on values in other dynamic select fields.